SwanseaU-TTW/csc337_coursework1/README.md

 do better (and maybe get a promotion)!

-# Coursework: A Real-World Challange (maximum marks 50)
+# Coursework: A Real-World Challenge (maximum marks 50)

 Your task is to use [literate visualization](https://www.gicentre.net/litvis) to produce **five different** visual designs which can convey some meaningful